-On November 3, 2021, the Company was awarded a grant from the Michael J. Fox Foundation for Parkinson's Research ("MJFF") in the amount of \$ 0.8 million to be used in a project for the exploration of markers for target engagement in individuals immunized with UB-312, an active a -Synuclein ("aSyn") immunotherapy.
-The Company will oversee sample management, sample preparation (IgG fractions) and distribution, aswell as characterize the binding properties of the antibodies against pathological forms of aSyn.
+On November 3, 2021, the Company was awarded a grant from the Michael J. Fox Foundation for Parkinson's Research ("MJFF") in the amount of \$0.8 million to be used in a project for the exploration of markers for target engagement in individuals immunized with UB-312, an active a-Synuclein ("aSyn") immunotherapy.
+The Company will oversee sample management, sample preparation (IgG fractions) and distribution, as well as characterize the binding properties of the antibodies against pathological forms of aSyn.
 As funding is expected to be received in tranches over a two-year period, and the amounts received in each tranche are expected to be utilized within 12 months, the funds received are recognized as a short-term accrued liability.
 The Company recognizes payments from MJFF as a reduction of research and development expenses, in the same period as the expenses that the grant is intended to reimburse are incurred.
-As of March 31, 2023, there was no balance remaining in theaccrued liability related to this grant.
-For the three months ended March 31, 2023 and 2022, the Company did not recognize any reduction of research and development expenses for amounts reimbursed through the grant.
+As of June 30, 2023, there was no balance remaining in the accrued liability related to this grant.
+For the six months ended June 30, 2023 and 2022, the Company did not recognize any reduction of research and development expenses for amounts reimbursed through the grant.